XtraC - extra CLI commands

 Usage: Play16bit <file> [SPEED <Hz/KHz>] [COUNTER] [SAVE <filename>] [SHIFT] [ALT] [AMIGA]

 Plays IFF-AIFF 16-bit files in very high quality.
 I was actually

 one of the first programmers to break the 8-bit limit of the Amiga,

 by using two voices for playing each 16-bit word, in such a way

-that only two bits are lost. - Even without the need of any kind
+that only two bits are lost - even without any kind of calibration!

 Usage: PlaySound <filename(s)> [SPEED <Hz>]